apiaryio/api-blueprint/Tutorial.md

     # Gist Fox API Root [/]
     Gist Fox API entry point.

     This resource does not have any attributes.
-Instead it offers the initial API affordances in the form of the HTTP Link header and haveL links.
+Instead it offers the initial API affordances in the form of the HTTP Link header and HAL links.

     ## Retrieve Entry Point [GET]